brazierl/VideoGames/README.md

 ### Frontend
 The frontend is developped using Ember.js, an open-source Javascript web framework with an MVC architecture.
 Ember use follows the Convention over Configuration principle to simplify implementations.

+## Deployment
+The application is deployed on Heroku: https://brazierl-videogames.herokuapp.com